perpetualcacophony/nvee/README.md

 nvee is a simple config format for organizing moderately nested environment variables.

-nvee uses syntax based on [TOML](https://toml.io), but is semantically simpler, since it is intended to be parsed as a flat key-value map instead of a full data structure.
+nvee uses syntax based on [TOML](https://toml.io), but is semantically simpler, since it's intended to be parsed as a flat key-value map instead of a full data structure.

 ## for example...
 ```toml